bigomics/omicsplayground-doc/modules/mod3_DEGs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Four panels (from left to right and top to bottom) are present under the **Feature Selection** tab:

-:**Variable Importance**: In this panel, a plot of the cumulative weight for proposed biomarkers is shown.
-An importance score for each variable is calculated using six machine learning algorithms, including LASSO, elastic nets, random forests, and extreme gradient boosting.
-By combining several methods, the platform aims to select the best possible biomarkers.
-The top features are plotted according to cumulative ranking by the algorithms.
+:**Variable Importance**: Omics Playground calculates a variable importance score for each feature using multiple state-of-the-art machine learning algorithms, including `LASSO <https://www.ncbi.nlm.nih.gov/pubmed/20808728>`__, `elastic nets <https://statweb.stanford.edu/~candes/papers/DantzigSelector.pdf>`__, `random forests <https://www.stat.berkeley.edu/~breiman/randomforest2001.pdf>`__, and `extreme gradient boosting <https://www.kdd.org/kdd2016/papers/files/rfp0697-chenAemb.pdf>`__.
+Note that we do not use the machine learning algorithms for prediction but we use them just to compute the variable importances according to the different methods.
+An aggregated score is then calculated as the cumulative rank of the variable importances of the different algorithms.
+By combining several methods, the platform aims to select the best possible predictive features.
+The top features are determined as the features with the highest cumulative ranks. .

 :**Biomarker Expression**: These boxplots shows the expression of putative biomarkers across the samples of the identified features.